silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/01_Creating_And_Editing_Content.md

 ## Saving your page as a draft

-To save your page as a draft, simply hit the "Save" button (not the "Save and Publish" button, if it is available) in the Publishing Bar at the bottom of the screen.
+To save your page as a draft, simply hit the "Save draft" button (not the "Save and publish" button, if it is available) in the Publishing Bar at the bottom of the screen.
 Saving your page as a draft allows you to preview the page on a "Draft Site" available to you and others who have access to the CMS, but does not publish the page to the live website.

 ![SilverStripe3 Content Editing (publishing options)](/_images/publishing-bar.jpg)